Carlosrincong/AWS-Solutions-Architect-Associate/CloudWatch/README.md

 metrics + threshold + time period + action
 You can create CloudWatch alarms to automatically initiate actions based on sustained state changes of your metrics.
 Set a threshold that is elevated  for a sustained amount of time to difine when invoke an alarm.
-Configure the action that is performed when alarm comes in.
+- Target: Configure the action that is performed when alarm comes in.
+Targets: EC2 instances, Auto-scaling group, SNS.
+- Alarm states: OK, INSUFFICIENT_DATA, ALARM.
+- Composite alarms: monitor the states of multiple alarms.
+Create a condition based on it.
+Reduce the alarm noise.
+- Set an Alarm of a filtered metric

 CloudWatch Metrics:
 - Metric is a variable to monitor